dsgandurra/cyberfeedbites/README.md

 # CyberFeedBites: A Quick Cybersecurity RSS Feed Reader

-CyberFeedBites is a lightweight Python script that collects the latest cybersecurity news from RSS feeds specified in an OPML file and generates an HTML table with titles, brief descriptions, and links to articles, sorted by date, for a quick overview of the latest cybersecurity news.
-The script is customisable to include different feed sources and fetch news from the past 'X' days (configurable).
-The generated HTML file is saved with a timestamp for easy reference.
+CyberFeedBites is a lightweight Python script that collects the latest cybersecurity news from RSS feeds specified in an OPML file and generates an HTML file with titles, brief descriptions, and links to articles, sorted by date, providing a quick overview of the latest cybersecurity news.
+CyberFeedBites is customisable to include different feed sources and fetch news from the past 'X' days.

 ## Features

-- Collects and processes cybersecurity news from various RSS feeds (list included and expandable).
+- Collects and processes cybersecurity news from various RSS feeds (list included).
-- Fetches cybersecurity news from the past 'X' days (configurable).
+- Fetches cybersecurity news from the past 'X' days
-- Generates an HTML table with titles, brief descriptions, and links to articles, sorted by date, for a quick overview of the latest cybersecurity news.
+- Generates an HTML file with titles, brief descriptions, and links to articles, sorted by date, for a quick overview of the latest cybersecurity news.
-- Saves the generated HTML file with a timestamp for easy reference.
 - Includes a sample OPML file with a list of notable cybersecurity RSS sources.

 ## TLDR;
 CyberFeedBites is ready to use once the requirements are installed.
-It will fetch the latest 24h articles from the sources in the provided `cybersecnews-sources.opml` file and write the summary to an HTML file under `data/html_reports`.
-Follow these steps:
+To run it as is, follow these steps to fetch the latest 24-hour articles from the sources in the provided `cybersecnews-sources.opml` file and generate a summary in an HTML file saved in the `data/html_reports/` directory.

 1. Clone the repository: `git clone https://github.com/dsgandurra/cyberfeedbites.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. (Optional) Configure `config.py`
-4. Run the script: `python src/main.py`
+3. Run CyberFeedBites: `python src/main.py`
-5. Check the generated HTML file in `data/html_reports`
+4. Check the generated HTML file in the `data/html_reports/` directory

 ## Installation and Usage Overview